The biggest hurdle in transplanting children who need a new liver or kidney is finding a healthy organ.

 Experts at Lurie Children’s and Northwestern Medicine collaborate to make living donor transplantation a safe and effective option for everyone involved.

-The region’s largest living donor program is led by Dr. Superina; Caroline Lemoine, MD, a Lurie Children’s transplant surgeon; and Juan Caicedo, MD, who helms the program’s joint effort at Northwestern Medicine.
+The region’s largest living donor program is led by Dr. Superina; Caroline Lemoine, MD, a Lurie Children’s transplant surgeon and Surgical Director of the Pediatric Kidney Transplantation Program; and Juan Caicedo, MD, who helms the program’s joint effort at Northwestern Medicine.

 The decades-long hospital collaboration means both organ donors and recipients receive the best and most appropriate and ethical comprehensive care possible from separate teams.